Clavulina cristata: Microscopic features

-Lookalikes
+Chemistry

+In addition to the major fatty acid components, palmitic acid, oleic acid and linoleic acid, C. cristata contains two unusual fatty acids, cis-9, cis-14-octadecadien-12-ynoic acid, and the conjugated cis-9, trans-11, trans-13, cis-15-octadecatetraenoic acid (commonly known as α-parinaric acid).
+C. cristata is the only fungi known to contain α-parinaric acid.

+Similar species

-Some other coral fungi have macroscopic and microscopic features similar to Clavulina cristata, making identification confusing.
+Some other coral fungi have macroscopic and microscopic features similar to C. cristata, making identification confusing.
 Clavulina rugosa is unbranched or sparingly branched.
 Clavulina cinerea is usually darker in color.
 Ramaria stricta has parallel branches and grows on wood.

-Chemistry

-In addition to the major fatty acid components, palmitic acid, oleic acid and linoleic acid, C. cristata contains two unusual fatty acids, cis-9, cis-14-octadecadien-12-ynoic acid, and the conjugated cis-9, trans-11, trans-13, cis-15-octadecatetraenoic acid (commonly known as α-parinaric acid).
-C. cristata is the only fungi known to contain α-parinaric acid.
+Lentaria byssiseda is light brown with white tips.
+Ramariopsis kunzei is often bright white and smooth, and Sebacina schweinitzii is very tough.

+Distribution and habitat

+Clavulina cristata is found growing solitary or in clusters on the ground (sometimes on rotten wood) in both coniferous and hardwood forests in temperate areas of the Americas (October–March on the west coast of North America and July–October further inland) and Europe (June–November).
+It is a common mushroom, and typically fruits from late summer to winter.